TrainerRed151/PyMOL-Atom-Characterization/README.md

 - python3

 ## Example
-Export the selection as `cif` file, and then run:
+Export the selection as a `cif` file, and then run:
 ```
 python3 molecule_extractor.py [cif file of selection]
 ```